 If it be so, our God whom we serve is able to deliver us from the burning fiery furnace, and he will deliver us out of thine hand, O king.

-But if not, be it known unto thee, O king,
+But if not, be it known unto thee, O king, that we will not serve thy gods,

 nor worship the golden image which thou hast set up,” Daniel 3:16-18.